-Discount rate: The discount rate used to measure the total TRS and PSERS pension liability was 7.50%.
+Discount rate: The discount rate used to measure the total TRS pension liability was 7.50%.
+The discount rate used to measure the total PSERS pension liability was 7.30%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the TRS and PSERS pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the School District's proportionate share of the net pension liability to changes in the discount rate: The following presents the School District's proportionate share of the net pension liability calculated using the discount rate of 7.50%, as well as what the School District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.50%) or 1-percentage-point higher (8.50%) than the current rate:
+Sensitivity of the School District's proportionate share of the net pension liability to changes in the discount rate: The following presents the School District's proportionate share of the net pension liability calculated using the discount rate of 7.50% and 7.30%, as well as what the School District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.50% and 6.30%) or 1-percentage-point higher (8.50%) than the current rate:

-Current Discount Teachers Retirement System: 1% Decrease Rate 1% Increase (6.50%) (7.50%) (8.50%) School District's proportionate share of the net pension liability: \$ 38,083,138.00 \$ 23,205,616.00 \$ 10,949,881.00
+Teachers Retirement System: 1% Decrease Current Discount 1% Increase reactions rectionistic system.
+(6.50%) Rate (7.50%) (8.50%) School District's proportionate share of the net pension liability \$ 36,478,955.00 \$ 21,853,024.00 \$ 9,800,513.00